What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Hygiene Practices

-Practices such as vaginal douching or using certain products inside the vagina may disrupt the normal vaginal environment.
+The vagina has natural self-regulating mechanisms and generally does not require internal cleansing.
+Practices such as vaginal douching or using certain products inside the vagina may disrupt the normal vaginal environment and affect microbial balance.

 Can You Test Your Vaginal Microbiome?

 Interest in vaginal microbiome testing has increased significantly in recent years.
+These tests may provide information about:

 Lactobacillus species